niveadabre/Wind-Power-Forecasting-using-RNN-LSTM/README.md

 However, predicting wind signal has always been challenging because the time series data is nonlinear, non-stationary and chaotic.
-In this report, I provide a novel predicting framework including a recurrent neural network (RNN) structure model with long, short term memory (LSTM) units and an effective forecasting map adapted to different prediction horizons.
+In this project, I predicted framework including a recurrent neural network (RNN) structure model with long, short term memory (LSTM) units and an effective forecasting map adapted to different prediction horizons.
 I compare our new approach with concurrent methods like Random forest Regression model